KAMKEEL/CustomNPC-Plus/README.md

 <img src="images/Url64Example.gif" width="474" height="260"/>

-## 🔗 Want to check out my other mods?
+## 🔗 Want to check out my other projects?
 [Plugin Mod](https://github.com/KAMKEEL/Plugin-Mod) is a mod designed to add more aesthetic items for RPG and storytelling.
 It is compatible with CustomNPC+ and has many items intended to be used and wielded by created NPCs.

+[RPG Messenger](https://github.com/KAMKEEL/RPGMessenger) is a bukkit plugin designed to allow operators to create messagable NPCs for RPG Servers.
+Allows a 'RPG Controller' to reply quickly as NPCs, form groupchats, and messagable parties.

+[CustomNPC+ Dark Mode](https://github.com/KAMKEEL/CustomNPC-Plus-Dark-Mode) is a resource pack for CustomNPC+ that alters all GUIs within the mod to a dark variant that is both clean and pleasing to look at.

 [![Discord Badge](https://img.shields.io/badge/CustomNPC-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/rgeWsmQaKa)
 [![Discord Badge](https://img.shields.io/badge/CustomNPC+-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/pQqRTvFeJ5)